NATURAL SCIENCE & ALLIED HEALTH

 The Department of Natural Sciences includes programs in biology, chemistry, physics and pre-nursing.
 Many Asbury science students go on to graduate programs or medical school.
 Asbury also has a long tradition of preparing students for service in medical missions.

 Students receive personal attention in both introductory and upper division classes.
 The curriculum is challenging.
 The Department has well equipped labs for studies in anatomy, physiology, microbiology, analytical chemistry, biochemistry, organic chemistry and physical chemistry.
 All of our students conduct a senior research project, some at Asbury and others at research centers around the world.

 Students interested in Environmental Science take an introductory environmental science course at Asbury and then choose 7 credits of elective coursework offered during the summer at the AuSable Institute in Michigan.
 AuSable is a cooperative CCCU program described in the Special Programs portion of the Bulletin.
 Students can also receive credit for approved field experiences abroad.

 The most popular chemistry program at Asbury is Biochemistry.
-A biochemistry major includes basic and intermediate courses in chemistry and upper level work in the chemistry of DNA, proteins and other molecules important to cellular structure and function.
+The biochemistry major includes basic and intermediate courses in chemistry and upper level work in the chemistry of DNA, proteins and other molecules important to cellular structure and function.
 The job market in biochemistry is steadily growing.

 The traditional chemistry major prepares students for entry level work or for graduate programs.
 Most graduate programs in chemistry provide full scholarships.

 Asbury is well known for the quality of its education programs, and science teachers are in demand.
 The natural science department offers majors leading to grades 8-12 certification in either Biology or Chemistry.

-Students interested in middle school certification choose two emphasis areas (minors), one of which can be Science.
+Students interested in middle school certification choose two concentration areas (minors), one of which can be Science.